influxdata/docs-v2/content/influxdb/clustered/install/_index.md

 ---

 InfluxDB Clustered is deployed and managed using Kubernetes.
-This installation guide walks through the following four installation phases and the goal of each phase.
-This process ensures your cluster is set up and running properly and will perform well with your expected production workload.
+This installation guide walks you through the following four installation phases and the goal of each phase.
+This process helps you set up and run your cluster and ensure it performs well with your expected production workload.

 1.  **[Set up your cluster](/influxdb/clustered/install/set-up-cluster/)**:
     Get a basic InfluxDB cluster up and running with as few external